 Whitefield also operated in a parachurch mode, in a time when it was shocking for an Anglican minister to cooperate with “dissenters” like Baptists and Presbyterians.
 But Whitefield hardly left any organization.
 Aside from his Bethesda Orphanage in Georgia, and to an extent the Welsh Calvinistic Methodist movement, Whitefield was the organization.
 In his generation, John Wesley was the great evangelical organizer, and his organization eventually became the Methodist Church.

 Moody and Graham will have both left greater institutional legacies than Whitefield, though it remains to be seen how much of a factor the Billy Graham Evangelistic Association will continue to be in its founder’s absence.
-But in his time, Graham employed the parachurch model to a massive evangelistic and entrepreneurial effect, the likes of which the world had never seen.
+But in his time, Graham employed the parachurch model to a massive evangelistic and entrepreneurial effect, the likes of which the world had never before seen.